 When a non-AP MLD with dot11EHTEMLMROptionActivated equal to true (re)associates with an AP MLD, the EMLMR mode is disabled by default.
 If a non-AP MLD with dot11EHTEMLMROptionActivated equal to true intends to enable or disable EMLMR mode after association with an AP MLD that sets its EMLMR Support subfield to 1, then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0, respectively.

-After successful transmission of the EML Operating Mode Notification frame from the non-AP STA affiliated with the non-AP MLD to an AP affiliated with an AP MLD, the non-AP STA initializes the transition timeout timer with the value in the Transition Timeout subfield value of the Basic Multi-Link element received from the AP MLD.
+(#15625) After successful transmission of the EML Operating Mode Notification frame from the non-AP STA affiliated with the non-AP MLD to an AP affiliated with an AP MLD, the non-AP STA initializes the transition timeout timer with the value in the Transition Timeout subfield value of the Basic Multi-Link element received from the AP MLD.
 After transmitting Ack solicited by the EML Operating Mode Notification frame from a non-AP STA affiliated with the non-AP MLD, the AP MLD initializes the transition timeout timer with the value in the Transition Timeout subfield of the Basic Multi-Link element announced by the AP MLD.
 The transition timeout timer begins counting down from the end of the PPDU containing the Ack solicited by the EML Operating Mode Notification frame.
-The AP should send an EML Operating Mode Notification frame for confirming the mode switch at the AP MLD side to the non-AP STA with EML Control field set to the same value as EML Control field in the received EML Operating Mode Notification frame from the non-AP STA before the transition timeout expires.
+An AP affiliated with the AP MLD that receives an EML Operating Mode Notification frame from a non-AP STA affiliated with the non-AP MLD should send an EML Operating Mode Notification frame to confirm the mode switch at the AP MLD to the non-AP STA with EML Control field set to the same value as EML Control field in the received EML Operating Mode Notification frame from the non-AP STA before the transition timeout expires.

-The non-AP MLD shall transit to the indicated mode immediately after successfully receiving the EML Operating Mode Notification frame from the AP or immediately after the transition timeout timer expires, whichever comes first.
+(#15829, 16939)The non-AP MLD shall transition to the indicated mode immediately after receiving the EML Operating Mode Notification frame from the AP or immediately after the transition timeout timer expires, whichever comes first.

 ……